Zokrates/ZoKrates/zokrates_book/src/reference/Testing.md

 ## Unit tests
 In ZoKrates, unit tests comprise
 - internal tests for all zokrates crates
-- compilation tests for all examples in the `$ZOKRATES_HOME/` zokrates_cli example folder.
-These tests only ensure that the examples compile correctly.
+- compilation tests for all examples in `zokrates_cli/examples`.
+These tests only ensure that the examples compile.
 - compilation + witness-computation tests.
 These tests compile the test cases, compute a witness and compare the result with a pre-defined expected result.
 Such test cases exist for
     - The zokrates_core crate in `zokrates_core_test/tests`